parris/twitch_stream_search/readme.md

 ----
 * I've purposely avoided OOP and mostly stuck to a functional paradigm with a couple caveats.
 * My dependency managment system uses is a varient of the AMD spec.
-You don't need NodeJS to run the app, but I've added a simple node script that optimizes the page.
+This requires some server.
 * I'm relying on some es2015 features that I know exist in chrome and firefox.
   Vanilla JS is very different in 2016.